If The Queen Invites You To Dinner… Inside The Private World of the Royals

 “Everything had to be finished by 10, and she was out the door at 10:15,” says a guest at one of these soirees, “And all she wanted to talk about were the horses.”

 It’s not a bad schedule for an 89-year-old, we feel sure you’ll agree, and, judging by the Queen’s remarkable good health, the disciplined life suits her.

 According to one source, the Queen likes to do her own washing up at the bothy she and Philip use as a private retreat in the grounds of Balmoral.
-“It’s a bit of a novelty” says the source, set apart from the day-to-day the Queen is usually waited on hand and foot.
+“It’s a bit of a novelty” says the source.
+This is in stark contrast to the day-to-day the Queen is accustomed to, being waited on hand and foot.
 This is just one aspect of the remarkably formal life, by modern standards, which she still leads.

 In an interview for a new book, The Royals in Australia by Juliet Rieden, Sir William Heseltine, 85, who worked for the Royals for 30 years and served as the Queen’s private secretary from 1986 to 1990, recalled that the Queen even has the very old-fashioned expectation in her domestic life that no-one in her company go to bed before her.

 Sir William wrote, “For Diana the long royal evenings were agony.
 There’d be an hour or so in the sitting room of everyone sitting around making conversation, and nobody felt it right to go to bed before the Queen did.
 And Diana was driven to such extremes that she’d excuse herself and go to bed, which was thought to be rather bad form, going to bed before the Queen.”